Pavlina

 Economist, Author, and Speaker

-Pavlina R. Tcherneva, Ph.D., is Professor of Economics at Bard College, the Director of OSUN’s Economic Democracy Initiative, and a Research Scholar at the Levy Economics Institute, NY.
+Pavlina R. Tcherneva, Ph.D., is President of the Levy Economics Institute, Professor of Economics at Bard College, and Director of OSUN’s Economic Democracy Initiative, NY.
 She is a macroeconomist specializing in monetary economics and stabilization policy.

 Her book The Case for a Job Guarantee (2020) is the ultimate guide to the benefits of one of the most transformative public policies being discussed today.
 It was named one of the Financial Times best economics books of 2020 and has been published in eight languages.
 Her early work assessed Argentina’s adoption of a similar large-scale job creation proposal she had developed with colleagues in the United States.
 Tcherneva has collaborated with experts from the United Nations Human Rights Council, the International Labor Organization, members of the European Parliament, as well as policy makers from the United States and abroad on designing and evaluating employment programs.
 She also worked with the Sanders 2016 Presidential campaign after her research on inequality had garnered national attention.
 In 2020, she was invited to serve on the Biden-Harris economic policy volunteer committee, during their Presidential run.